andyk/recursive_llm/README.md

 # Recursive LLM prompts

-The idea is to implement recursion using English as the programming language and GPT as the runtime.
+The idea here is to implement recursion using English as the programming language and GPT as the runtime.

 Basically we come up with a GPT prompt which causes the model to return another slightly updated GPT prompt.